lunarphp/lunar/docs/admin/extending/addons.md

 ## Registering Filament plugins

-To register a plugin in the Lunar admin panel you will want to do something similar to the below example.
+Add-on packages should not try to register a Filament plugin automatically in the Lunar panel.
+Instead, installation instructions should be provided.

+Below is an example of how a plugin should be registered to the Lunar admin panel, typically in your Laravel app service provider.

 ```php
 use Lunar\Admin\Support\Facades\LunarPanel;